QEHS-Websites/Introductory-HTML/README.md

 Table of Contents
 - Introduction to the Internet and Web Documents (with small actives to illustrate), <a href="">Click Here when URL Added</a>
 - Introduction to HTML5 using GitHub Markdown and Annotating Project Notes, <a href="">Click Here when URL Added</a>
+- HTML with inline CSS Boilerplate Checklist and Template Creation, <a href="">Click Here when URL Added</a>
+- Reference Repositories, <a href="https://github.com/QEHS-Websites/Template-Websites">Click Here when URL Added</a>
+  - Template Single Page Website: See File and Folder Structure with included `ReadMe` Files (`.md` illustrated for GitHub Markdown, `.txt` also possible)
+  - Template Multipage Website: TBA
+- Learning to Write a Website, by Writing a Simple Website
+  - See Public Facing Exemplar: TBA (https://github.com/QEHS-Websites/LearningHTML.github.io)
+  - Hosted at (for online Synchronous Learning, instead of Mr. Mercer hosting locally with classroom-based Lesson): https://qehs-websites.github.io/LearningHTML.github.io/

 **JS Fiddle**: can be used to prototype all sections of a Webpage in a Chromebook

 # Introduction to the Internet and Web Documents (with small actives to illustrate)